Award-Winning Landscaping Flourishes Along CFX Roads

 The landscape materials utilized throughout the system is quite diverse, with some plant species being chosen based on their ability to handle direct sun as opposed to being able to thrive in deep shade.
 Other material is found to be better suited to sandy soil conditions rather than areas that tend to retain moisture.

-Additional benefits of creating sustainable landscape improvements are:
+Additional benefits of low-impact landscape improvements are:

 - Excellent habitat for birds and pollinators